larpchronicles/rules/chronicles-rulebook.md

 ### Shattering & Destroying
 Shattering or destroying containers that contain things does NOT affect the items within it.

-### Skilless Clarification
+### Skill-less Clarification
-Skilless refers to any abilities purchased with Skill Points.
+Skill-less refers to any abilities purchased with Skill Points.
 A character does not lose any armor or body gained from purchased skills.

 ## Ability